oracle-livelabs/oic/oic-gen3/core-competencies/get-started-oic/introduction/introduction.md

 ## About this Workshop

-In this workshop, we shall talk about provisioning Oracle Integration 3 instance, enabling File Server, provisioning Oracle Autonomous Database and then how to create  connections for File Server and Oracle Autonomous Database using Oracle Integration.

 This workshop will walk you through the steps to create an end-to-end integration of reading a file from the File Server and inserting the data set in an Oracle Autonomous Date Warehouse(ADW) Table leveraging out of the box adapters.

 ![Integration Architecture](images/get-started-integration-scenario.png)

+In this workshop, we shall also talk about provisioning Oracle Integration 3 instance, enabling File Server, provisioning Oracle Autonomous Database but, all of these tasks are optional.

-Estimated Time: 50 minutes
+Estimated Time: 40 minutes

 ### What is Oracle Integration 3?